How to treat sunburn at home

 "A heat rash occurs when the sweat gland pores become blocked and sweat is unable to evaporate from the surface of the skin.
 This results in red bumps or an itchy skin sensation," explains Dr Zainab, dermatologist from Omniya Clinic.

-Luckily, while this type of rash can be itchy and uncomfortable, keeping the skin cool should relieve symptoms and the rash will usually resolve on its own.
+Luckily, while heat rash can be itchy and uncomfortable, keeping the skin cool should relieve symptoms and the rash will usually resolve on its own.
 "Heat rashes are self-limiting and should resolve within 3-4 days," says Zainab.
 However, if you or your child develop fever or chills, or the rash becomes painful, it's a good idea to consult your GP or pharmacist.

 If you or your child already suffer from eczema or psoriasis, the good news is that sunlight can often help to improve the condition.
 "Many common inflammatory conditions like eczema and psoriasis can clear up in the sun," agrees Ophelia Veraitch, consultant dermatologist at Cranley Clinic.